Andrea/andrea.github.io/_posts/2023-10-11-Twenty-plus-questions-answered-about-bytesize-architecture-sessions.markdown

 * Who facilitates the Bytesize Architecture Sessions?
 How do you guide people to reach Consensus
 * Do you use this format in practice? it looks like it would costs too much time (& money) to include the whole team
 * When people in the session have different levels of expertise, how can we make this session work?
 Less experienced people might fear participation or might get stuck with their design.
-* Why not asking the people to come to the meeting with a proposal instead of letting everyone start thinking about the problem when they get to the meeting ?
-* how to implement byte size sessions on remote teams?
-* Responsibility for achitectural decision should be fully taken by architect.
-This format could make an impression of shared responsibility through the team.
-How do you avoid that?
-* Thanks for the neurodivergent awaresness
-* Who will be the facilitator of the session?
-E.g. for driving the discussion to a consensus.

 The first two questions could be bundled into one